bioinfo-cnb/bionmf-gpu/doc/user_guide.txt.md

 NMF iteratively modifies **W** and **H** until their product approximates to **V**.
 Such modifications, composed by matrix products and other algebraic operations, are derived from minimizing a cost function that quantifies, in some way, the differences between **W** \* **H** and **V**.
 There are numerous objective functions, each leading to different update rules.

-The following pseudo-code shows the NMF algorithm as it was implemented in *bioNMF-GPU*:
+The following pseudo-code shows the NMF algorithm as it was implemented in *NMF-mGPU*:

 		NMF_GPU( V, n, m, k ):